windler/mayboy/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/windler/mayboy)](https://goreportcard.com/report/github.com/windler/mayboy) [![codebeat badge](https://codebeat.co/badges/48575e1f-145f-44c1-a9a9-802a3e5bbf0b)](https://codebeat.co/projects/github-com-windler-mayboy-master)

 # mayboy
+This tool lets you list gitlab issues for multiple projects at once.
+With mayboy you can get an overview of all issues of your projects.
+These issue do not have to be assigned to you.

+# Features
-CLI Tool to list gitlab issues for multiple projects.
+* List gitlab issues for multiple projects located on the same host
+* List all projects in one table or separately in one table per project
+* Get basic information about issues like title or author
+* Get link to issue

 ![Screenshot](screen.png)

 ## Installation
+You need have go installed to install and run mayboy.
+To install mayboy, run:

 ```shell
 go get -u github.com/windler/mayboy
 ```

-Create a config-file in `~/.mayboy` with the following contents:
+Next, create a config-file calles `.mayboy` in your home directory `~` with the following contents:

 ```yaml
 gitlabHost: "https://gitlab-host.com" #gitlab host name